CryptosOdysseus/AALE-Contributions/20190814-AALE-4th-Session-PREP-AALE-vs-Contract-Law.md

 o	focusing at this particular moment in time on the mutual relevance with **Restatement (2nd) of Contract Law** https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md

+#

-The thing is not to establish a taxonomy of various A/A & D/D stages per se (although that alone sounds like a worthy purpose) but more to kind of get a feel of how we should break the complexity into smaller bits and prioritize them, e.g. maybe:
+The thing here & now isn't to establish a taxonomy of various A/A & D/D stages per se (though that alone sounds like a worthy purpose) but more to kind of get a feel of how we should break the complexity into smaller bits & prioritize them, e.g. maybe:

 -	a **core chunk to focus the bulk of our design efforts**, whereas, for Autonomous Agents and Automated Transactions, we kind of operate over the **robust foundation of the ESIGN/ UETA frameworks for electronics agents**, and for which a **clear attribution to a responsible legal person is straightforward.**